 Thanks to technology, it is now much easier to keep important information up-to-date.
 But it’s not just about having the latest all singing all dancing systems in place.
 Any HR or CRM software system is only as good as the information you put into it.
 Unfortunately, it’s likely that many businesses will have learned that lesson the hard way this week.

-If this morning’s news is anything to go by, a few organisations also need to learn some lessons about good employee relations.
+If this morning’s news is anything to go by, a few organisations also need to learn some lessons about good employee relations and managing staff welfare effectively.
 I was shocked to hear that staff from one retailer were sent home early when their premises were evacuated – only to find out that they will now lose pay as a result.
 Not exactly the action of a caring employer who values their staff.

 I hope you, your people and your business are keeping safe.
-Do let us know how you have been affected and what HR issues the London riots have raised for you.
+Do let us know how you have been affected and what HR issues the London riots have raised for you and your staff welfare.